 With this new funding offer the Foundation wishes to encourage scholars in the humanities and cultural studies to embark on projects of groundbreaking originality.
 Funding will be made available for initial exploration of the research idea.

-With this funding initiative the Foundation is also treading new paths concerning the application and selection procedure – in at least three different ways: In order to expedite processing and enable decisions in between 4 to 5 months, the selection procedure has been trimmed and made as straightforward as possible.
+With this funding initiative the Foundation is also treading new paths concerning the application and selection procedure – in at least three different ways: In order to expedite processing and enable quick decisions, the selection procedure has been trimmed and made as straightforward as possible.
 There is also an innovative review process, combining pre-selection on the part of the Volkswagen Foundation, and final selection by a panel of experts.
 Anonymized review ensures that the originality of the idea remains the sole selection criterion.

 Scope of Funding